varnish/Varnish-Book/varnish_book.rst

 The management interface
 ------------------------

-Varnish offers a management interface, assuming it was started with a ``-T`` option.
+Varnish offers a management interface (Historically called the Telnet interface), assuming it was started with a ``-T`` option.
+You can use the management interface to:

-This has several functions:

 - Change parameters without restarting varnish
 - Reload VCL
 - View the most up-to-date documentation for parameters

+There are a few other uses too which you can read about using the ``help``-command after you connect to the management interface with ``varnishadm``.

 The ``service varnish reload`` command uses the management interface to reload VCL without restarting Varnish.

 .. container:: handout

-   After you have started Varnish, you can connect to the management interface using ``varnishadm`` with the same ``-T`` argument as you gave to Varnish.
-The management interface is some times referred to as the CLI or even the telenet interface.

-   When working in the management interface it is important to keep two things in mind:
+   Keep the following in mind when using the management interface:

    1. Any changes you make are done immediately on the running Varnish instance